-CSRD, EFRAG, and ESRS will be game changers for corporate reporting in the EU: Sustainability Reporting is upgraded and will be treated equally important as financial reporting.
-Substantially more companies within the EU will have to report on Environment, Social, and Governance (ESG) aspects in more detail.
-Some frequently asked questions on CSRD:
+CSRD, EFRAG and ESRS will be crucial for corporate reporting in the EU: Sustainability reporting will be upgraded and treated as important as financial reporting.
+Significantly more companies within the EU will be required to report in more detail on environmental, social and governance (ESG) aspects.
+Some frequently asked questions about CSRD:

 1️⃣ Why sustainability reporting needs an upgrade

 The EU Green Deal aims to modernize the European economy towards sustainability.
 Investors and financial markets need to redirect private capital into sustainable assets.
-However, investors require sustainability data for investment decisions, which has been insufficient.
-Few companies provided data, often incomplete and of limited quality.
-The EU needs a better company sustainability data basis to make the EU Green Deal work and enable financial markets to invest in sustainability.
+However, investors need sustainability data to make investment decisions, which has been inadequate.
+Only a few companies provided data, which was often incomplete and of limited quality.
+The EU needs a better corporate sustainability data base to make the EU Green Deal work and enable financial markets to invest in sustainability.

 2️⃣ What is CSRD

-The EU Corporate Sustainability Reporting Directive (CSRD) proposed by the European Commission defines sustainability reporting requirements for companies.
-The directive expands the existing NFRD (Non-Financial Reporting Directive) from 2014, which introduced reporting requirements for capital-market-oriented companies starting at 500 employees.
+The European Commission's proposed EU Corporate Sustainability Reporting Directive (CSRD) defines corporate sustainability reporting requirements.
+The directive extends the existing 2014 NFRD (Non-Financial Reporting Directive), which introduced reporting requirements for publicly traded companies with 500 or more employees.

 3️⃣ What is EFRAG and ESRS

 The European Financial Reporting Advisory Group (EFRAG) in Brussels is a non-profit multi-stakeholder organization.
-It is mandated by the EU Commission to elaborate European Sustainability Reporting Standards (ESRS) meeting the CSRD requirements.
+It is mandated by the EU Commission to develop European Sustainability Reporting Standards (ESRS) that comply with CSRD requirements.

-All companies in the EU of all legal forms who meet 2 of 3 criteria:
+All companies in the EU of all legal forms that meet 2 of 3 criteria:

-Corporations can do consolidated reporting for majority subsidiaries.
-Reporting is planned to start by 2025 for the business year 2024 for the first cohort of companies that have already fallen under NFRD.
+companies can prepare consolidated reporting for majority subsidiaries.
+It is planned to start reporting for fiscal year 2024 by 2025 for the first cohort of companies already covered by NFRD.

-The ESRS DRAFT is now available for consultation composed of four blocks: General, Environmental, Social, and Governance.
-Each block has DR (disclosure requirements).
-The draft foresees 137 DRs.
+The ESRS DRAFT is now available for consultation and consists of four blocks: General, Environmental, Social and Governance.
+Each block has DRs (disclosure requirements).
+The draft provides for 137 DRs.

-All companies are required to audit the report by a 3rd party auditor with at least limited assurance.
+All companies are required to have the report audited by an external auditor with at least limited assurance.

-If your company meets the CSRD criteria and is most likely required to report, it is important not to wait until 2025.
-Building up reporting and data gathering processes takes time.
-Before CSRD is fully effective for your business, consider running 1 or 2 reporting cycles based on existing standards like GRI or DNK in order to establish a stable data gathering and reporting process.
+If your company meets the CSRD criteria and is most likely to be reportable, it is important not to wait until 2025.
+Building reporting and data collection processes takes time.
+Before CSRD takes full effect for your organization, consider running one or two reporting cycles based on existing standards such as GRI or DNK to establish a robust data collection and reporting process.

-This is our first post on the CSRD, EFRAG, and ESRS.
-Stay tuned for our next post, where we continue to elaborate on specifics.
+This is our first post on CSRD, EFRAG and ESRS.
+Be eager to read our next post where we will provide more details.